ITU-DASYALab/ICTP-ITU_IoT_workshop/README.md

 # smr-rwanda-2019
+Workshop materials for AIT Thailand Sept 2019

+Based on versions

-Workshop on IoT at University of Rwanda, 2019
+University of Rwanda, 2019
+Pune, India, 2019